hanabi/hanabi.github.io/Reference.md

 ### 8. Lie Principle

-- Normally, players try to make their clues as clear as possible and convey the exact identity of the clued card.
+- Normally, players try to make their clues as clear as possible and convey the exact identity of one or more cards.
-- Sometimes, players can misrepresent the identity of a card in order to usefully manipulate other players.
+- Rarely, players can use clues to trick other players into thinking that they have cards that they really don't.
 - If this untruth **resolves immediately** (e.g. the very next turn), it is called a *Fib*.
 For intermediate and advanced players, *Fibs* are legal and expected.
 - If this untruth does **not resolve immediately**, it is called a *Lie*. *Lies* are illegal.
 Players should **never** assume that they are *Lied* to.